azhang2013/community/hackathon/rules.md

 Are at least 18 years old (or the age of majority in entrant’s jurisdiction of residence, whichever is older) at the time of entry;
 Are not a legal resident of any country currently under sanction by the OFAC, including: Balkans, Belarus, Burma, Cote d’Ivoire, Cuba, DR of the Congo, Iran, Iraq, Liberia (the former regime of Charles Taylor), Lebanon, Libya, North Korea, Somalia, Sudan, Syria, Yemen, and Zimbabwe (note that the list of sanctioned countries can change at any time, however, a current list can always be located at http://www.treas.gov/offices/enforcement/ofac/programs);
 Directors, officers, members, managers, and employees of NEAR Inc (“Sponsor”), and any of their respective parent companies, affiliate companies, subsidiaries, agents, professional advisors, advertising, promotional, public relations, and fulfillment agencies, consultants, legal counsel, website providers, webmasters, and immediate family members (spouse, parent, child, sibling, grandparent, and “step” child, wherever they may live) of each are not eligible to win any prize.
 IF YOU DO NOT MEET ANY OF THESE REQUIREMENTS, OR ANY OTHER ELIGIBILITY REQUIREMENTS IN THESE OFFICIAL RULES, YOU ARE NOT ELIGIBLE TO WIN A PRIZE.
 To be eligible to win a prize, entries must be completed and received by Sponsor in the manner and format designated below.

 ## Contest Period:
-The Contest starts at 6:00:00 p.m.
-Pacific Time (PT) on April 27, 2019 and ends at 6:00:00 p.m.
-(PT) on May 11, 2018 after all Presentations (defined below) are complete (the “Contest Period”).
+The Contest starts at 12:00:00 p.m.
+China Time (GMT+8) on Dec 30th, 2019 and ends at 11:59:00 p.m.
+(PT) on Jan 7th, 2020 after all Presentations (defined below) are complete (the “Contest Period”).
 All entries must be received during the Contest Period and meet other requirements in these Official Rules to be eligible to win a prize.
 Sponsor’s or its designee’s computer is the official time-keeping device for the Contest.

 ## How to Enter:
 To enter, complete the following steps during the Contest Period:
  Step 1 (Registration): Before 11:59:59 p.m.
-(PT) on April 28, 2019, visit nearprotocol.com/hackathon, and complete the registration process, which requires your agreement to these Official Rules and other documents requested by Sponsor.
+(GMT+8) on Jan 7th, 2020, visit nearprotocol.com/china-hack, and complete the registration process, which requires your agreement to these Official Rules and other documents requested by Sponsor.
- Step 2 (Coding): Between the period of 12:00:00 a.m.
-(PT) on April 29, 2019 and 6:00:00 p.m.
-(PT) on May 11, 2019, work to create an idea (website, software application and business use case) that utilizes the NEAR protocol libraries and/or platform.
-Before 6:00:00 p.m.
-(PT) on May 11, 2019, submit the source code (your “Code”) for your idea to Sponsor by submitting your Code to the NEAR GitHub repository as instructed by Sponsor or its designee.
+ Step 2 (Coding): Between the period of 12:00:00 p.m.
+(GMT+8) on Dec 30th, 2019 and 11:59:59 p.m.
+(GMT+8) on Jan 7th, 2020, work to create an idea (website, software application and business use case) that utilizes the NEAR protocol libraries and/or platform.
+Before 11:59:59 p.m.
+(GMT+8) on Jan 7th, 2020, submit the source code (your “Code”) for your idea to Sponsor by submitting your Code to the NEAR GitHub repository as instructed by Sponsor or its designee.
 Code submitted in this way is your “Submission.”
  Step 3 (Submission): Submissions received by postal mail, facsimile or other means not expressly permitted in these Official Rules will not be considered.
-All Submissions must comply with the requirements of the entry instructions and be in the English language.
+All Submissions must comply with the requirements of the entry instructions and be in either English language or Chinese language.
  Eligible participants may enter as one of the following categories of participants:
 Individual: When entering as an individual, only the single individual is participating in the Contest.
 The individual must complete the entry process as instructed in these Official Rules.
 Team: Teams must consist of between two (2) to six (6) individuals (your “Team’).
 A single individual who is the representative of a team must be appointed by the team as the team leader (“Team Leader”).
 The Code must be submitted only by the Team Leader.
 All members of the Team must participate in the submission to the GitHub repository to be eligible for a prize.
 If a Team is selected as a potential winner, each individual member of the Team may be required to sign the Declaration of Eligibility and Liability/Publicity Release required by Sponsor (or Sponsor’s designee or affiliate) in order to be eligible to potentially win a prize.
 Corporate and other business entities are not eligible to participate.
 You may be asked to provide permission of your employer in order to participate.